Last updated on May 2nd, 2019

 Separate bedrooms and limited interaction in common areas such as the kitchen, bathroom(s), or family room(s) are encouraged.
 The judge will decide if the separation was enough to qualify for a divorce.

 If all other attempts fail, you can always try to evict your spouse the old-fashioned way.
+However, whether or not this option will work will depend on your landlord and the specific terms of your lease or housing situation.

 First, you should live as though you are fully and formally separated.
 You cannot legally claim separation while living together as a “happy couple.”
 You have to commit to your decision to leave the marriage, and act on that decision physically, economically, and socially.